Emut/dijkstra-notes-on-structured-programming/README.md

 # dijkstra-notes-on-structured-programming
-digitalized version of Dijkstra's Notes on Structured Programming
+Digitalized version of Dijkstra's Notes on Structured Programming

+Was reading it, thought why not digitize it along the way.

+Will add chapters as I read.